Hornbill-Docs/esp-config/esp-config/email/shared-mailboxes.md

 * **Password**<br>The mail account password.

 ::: important
-As soon as a successful connection is established with the mailbox on your mail server, Hornbill will immediately retrieve all the emails that reside in the inbox.
+As soon as a successful connection is established with the mailbox on your mail server, Hornbill will immediately retrieve all the emails that reside in the Inbox folder.
 All of these messages will be **deleted** from the server once they are downloaded to Hornbill.

+Deletion of messages **ONLY** applies to messages that are in the Inbox folder, messages in other folders are not processed.

-If you have any need for the messages to remain on the mail server, you should ask your mail administrator to implement some rules that duplicate any message sent to this mail account to another folder/location.
+If you have a requirement for the messages in remain on your mail server, you should ask your email system administrator to implement some rules that duplicate any message sent to this mail account to another folder/location.
 :::

 ## Linking an Outbound Mail Route (Domain)